Openskiesfellows/Drone-Build/README.md

 ### Assembling
 ### Transmitter Configuration
 Transmitter used: Taranis QX7
-Inorder for this Tranmsitter to be used in a specific drone build ,you should create a file within specific transmitter .the following are the procedures on how to setup your transmitter
+Inorder for this Transmitter to be used in a specific drone build ,you should create a file within specific transmitter .the following are the procedures on how to setup your transmitter
 * Switch on the Transmitter by pressing power button twice
 * Click on the menu button
 * Use the Left button to move up and down select an empty number